brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 This paper proposes the following:

 1. Introduce a new compile-time diagnostic API that only has effect if manifestly constant evaluated: `std::constexpr_print_str(msg)`
-2. Introduce a new compile-time error API, that only has effect if manifestly constant evaluated: `std::constexpr_error_str(flag, msg)` will cause the program to be ill-formed and, if `flag` is `true`, not a constant expression.
+2. Introduce two new compile-time error APIs, that only has effect if manifestly constant evaluated: `std::constexpr_error_str(msg)` and `std::constexpr_fail_str(msg)` will both cause the program to be ill-formed.
+The second additionally causes the evaluation to not be a constant expression.
 EWG took a poll in February to encourage work on the ability to print multiple errors per constant evaluation but still result in a failed TU:

     |SF|F|N|A|SA|
     |-|-|-|-|-|
     |5|10|3|1|0|

     This implies having a function that can make the program ill-formed, and a stronger one that also makes the constant evaluation fail to be a constant expression (to ensure that the next statement is not executed).
-Rather than coming up with how to name the two different functions, I thought it'd be easier to differentiate the functionality via a flag.

 3. Pursue `constexpr std::format(fmt_str, args...)`, which would then allow us to extend the above API with:
    a. `std::constexpr_print(fmt_str, args...)`
-   b. `std::constexpr_error(flag, fmt_str, args...)`
+   b. `std::constexpr_error(fmt_str, args...)` and `std::constexpr_fail(fmt_str, args...)`
    c. a `format`-specific helper `std::format_parse_error(fmt_str, args...)` that either calls `std::constexpr_error` or throws a `std::format_error`, depending on context.

 # Wording